lukealford/fbmessenger-native/README.md

 # How to use it
 Open messenger.exe

-Login like you would normal do at https://www.messenger.com/ enjoy not having to open and click buttons just for messenger.
+Login like you would normal do at https://www.messenger.com/

+Enjoy not having to open a browser, nativate to https://www.messenger.com/ and login.

+Currently only built for windows, but it's made with nw.js so you can no doubt build it for OSX or linux